annasofiakircher/portfolio/README.md

 All data sets can be found in this repository.

 # R & Python
 As my preferred programming language I used R for almost all projects.
-The energy demand model analysis was done with python.
+The energy demand model analysis were analyzed and built in Python.